HannaStselmashok/snowflake_dbt/README.md

 ![image](https://github.com/HannaStselmashok/snowflake_dbt/assets/99286647/3c38cf89-147f-45ed-bdfc-d324dd5ede75)

-PS From the fisrtd try, the connection test failed.
+PS From the first try, the connection test failed.
 I checked the credentials in profiles.yml file.
 It turned out that the password was entered incorrectly, so I updated it.

 ## Dbt project structure overview